raphaellueckl/inschpektor/readme.md

 This is a vuejs app that helps you managing your IOTA node neighbors.

-The app isn't officially released yet, so I don't write a big readme here.

 ### Features

 For the features, head over to my medium article: https://medium.com/@codepleb4/inschpektor-the-user-friendly-peer-manager-for-your-iota-node-c820d5243964